3 days in Istanbul: A sleep-deprived perfectionist’s guide to seeing it all

 Scam central

 Day two started with the Topkapi Palace, a place so big that by the time we finished, I felt like I’d personally walked every single hallway Sultan Mehmed II ever strolled down.
 We paid way too much for online tickets (curse you, GetYourGuide), only to discover we could have gotten them for a third of the price at the door.
-Rookie mistake.
 If you’re expecting Istanbul to be a cheap trip, think again.
 For a country that is going through peak inflation and given what the Pakistani rupee is, your expenses will not allow this to be a budget vacation, as much as it used to be at one point.

 After Topkapi, we hopped on the T1 (you can get a metro card from the station) to Kabataş on the European side and walked to Dolmabahçe Palace, famous for its Insta-worthy gates opening up to the Bosphorus.
 After buying tickets at the gate (we finally learned) and wandering around the grounds, we tackled the Galata Tower.
-But let me warn you, getting to Galata is not for the faint-hearted.
+But allow me to warn you, getting to Galata is not for the faint-hearted.
 The hill is steep, and your quads will scream, but it’s worth it.
 Once you reach it, reward yourself with a San Sebastián cheesecake.
 It’s TikTok-famous for a reason, and if you’re not a cheesecake fan, well, you haven’t tried this one.

 To balance out our sugar intake, we ventured to Balat, the so-called colourful neighbourhood that Instagram loves.
-Here’s the thing: it’s overhyped.
+But here’s the thing: it’s overhyped.
 The trek uphill is brutal, and the payoff is a few colourful houses that look better in photos than they do in real life.
 If you skip this, you won’t miss much, except maybe a few calories burned.

 Saving the best for last